Toryt/allen/doc/Intervals.md

 ∀ i ∈ Interval<T>: ¬ (i.end ⨀ i.start)
 ```

+When `start` equals `end`, the interval is _degenerate_, and has no duration.
+Note that with 1 degenerate interval,
+there are 2 cases where `AllenRelation.relation` returns a semantically incomplete result (see detailed documentation
+there).

 ## Right half open (`[start, end[`)

 We highly advise to _interpret_ intervals _in all cases_ to be _right half open_.
 E.g., when considering the time